The Construct Image

 What is the construct?

-Section titled “What is the construct?”projectjackin/construct:trixie is the shared base Docker image for every agent.
-In The Matrix, the construct is the white void — the base simulation loaded before a mission.
-In jackin’, it’s the foundation layer that provides system tools, shell environment, and container infrastructure.
+Section titled “What is the construct?”projectjackin/construct:trixie is the shared base Docker image for every agent — the foundation layer that every role extends.
+It provides system tools, shell environment, and container infrastructure, kept in one image so every agent inherits the same baseline.

 Every agent Dockerfile starts from the construct: